ringcentral/integration-blog/_posts/2019-02-26-data-security-of-salesforce.md

        Manager5 <- Team5
 ```

-Profile should be only 3:
+There should only be 3 profiles:

   - **Sales Team** (Assigned to all Teams)
   - **Manager** (Assigned to all Managers)